meneal/EC2Tool/README.md

     ant ec2term

-To clean up everything, this includes the following:
-* Delete all .pem files
-* Delete the class file
-* Delete the key associated with the pem file
+To delete all .pem files, delete the class file, delete the key associated with the pem file:

 	ant clean